NEW MOON - Chodesh - Explained!

 joyful songs and music. ]

-The above Psalms text introduces another thought 'at the full moon'.
+The above Psalms text introduces another thought 'the full moon'.

 This has caused concern for those who take literally the notions of